Cleveland Early College High School

 Highlighted Academic Offerings

-- AP CHemistry, AP Statistics, AP Biology, AP Language and Composition, AP Government
+- AP Chemistry, AP Statistics, AP Biology, AP Language and Composition, AP Environmental Science, AP Art History

 - Honors French